YichenGuo2002/SudokuW-Ease/README.md

   }
 }
 ```

-4. create models:
+4. Create PostgreSQL models:
-Go to python shell by running python and return
+Go to python shell by running python and return:
 ```
 from app import app, db
 with app.app_context():
     db.create_all()
+exit()
+# Only need to run this once.
 ```
-Only need to run this once.